 The elevator lobby:

-The elevator lobby.
+The elevators and stairs to the mezzanine.
 Photo: Cap Equity Locations - 2014

 Looking toward Figueroa St. and into the main lobby.
 Photo: Cap Equity Locations - 2014